The MACD indicator is a variation of the moving average crossover and represents a smoothed difference between two exponential moving averages.

-This sequence of events would only propel prices higher and then the rest of the crowd will jump on the bandwagon, hoping that prices will continue their progression.
+This sequence of events would only propel prices higher, and then the rest of the crowd will jump on the bandwagon, hoping prices will continue their progression.

-At that point most of the smart money who wanted to be long have already established their positions and the rate at which new highs appear slows.
+At that point, the most smart money who wanted to be long have already established their positions, and the rate at which new highs appear slows.

-The early bulls who have now acquired significant profits start to liquidate their positions seeing prices level off.
+The early bulls, who have acquired significant profits, start liquidating their positions, seeing prices level off.

-All of this translates into one simple fact - velocity has slowed.
+All of this translates into a straightforward fact - velocity has slowed.

 It comes down to this.

-Momentum will usually taper off before price will stop its progression and change direction.
+Momentum will usually taper off before the price stops its progression and change direction.

-Since the MACD plots the difference between two moving averages, the idea is that if prices are rising, the short term moving average will increase at a faster rate than the long term moving average.
+Since the MACD plots the difference between two moving averages, the idea is that if prices rise, the short-term moving average will increase faster than the long-term moving average.

-The opposite dynamic will happen if prices are falling.
+The opposite dynamic will happen if prices decline.

-The moving average convergence-divergence is an unbounded indicator, but it does oscillate around zero with values becoming increasingly positive as prices rise and increasingly negative as they fall.
+MACD is an unbounded technical indicator, but it does oscillate around zero, with values becoming increasingly optimistic as prices rise and increasingly hostile as they fall.

-The MACD plots the difference between two moving averages instead of the moving averages themselves, and consequently it is far less affected by choppy markets as it filters out the noise.
+The MACD plots the difference between two moving averages instead of the moving averages.
+Consequently, it is far less affected by choppy markets as it filters out the noise.

-The MACD is also plotted with its trigger line, which is simply the 9- period exponential moving average of the MACD itself.
+The MACD is plotted with its trigger line, simply the 9- period exponential moving average of the MACD itself.

-The moving average convergence-divergence signals are always triggered later than the price action itself because MACD is generally slower.
+The MACD indicator signals are always triggered later than the price action because MACD is generally slower.

-These signals tend to be more precise than just moving average crossovers despite the fact that they are coming in later.
+These signals are more precise than moving average crossovers, even though they come in later.

-In 1986 Thomas Aspray invented the MACD histogram, improving on the original idea.
+In 1986 Thomas Aspray invented the MACD histogram, improving the original idea.

-The histogram is a visual way of representing the difference between the moving average convergence-divergence and its trigger line.
+The histogram is a visual way of representing the difference between the MACD signal line and its trigger line.

-It fluctuates around the zero line, where the trigger line and the MACD cross one another.
+It fluctuates around the zero line, where the trigger line and the MACD cross.

-With rising prices the MACD will move away from its trigger line, as the MACD tends to increase at a faster rate.
+With rising prices, the MACD will move away from its trigger line, as the MACD tends to increase faster.

 It all comes down to this.

-At its core, the moving average convergence-divergence histogram calculates the velocity of price movement, but its real value is in the fact that it is a very effective indicator of momentum, offering a very strong clue to future price direction.
+At its core, the MACD histogram calculates the velocity of price movement.
+Still, its real value is that it is a very effective momentum indicator, offering a powerful clue to future price direction.

 A more detailed breakdown of these strategies is presented below.

-With that specific aim, one way to apply the MACD and signal lines as follows:
+With that specific aim, one way to apply the MACD and signal line are as follows: